Immune globulin (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how immune globulin works.
-Tell your doctor about any medicine you use that affects your kidneys, or if you are also using heparin.
+- Some medicines can affect how immune globulin works.
+Tell your doctor if you are also using estrogen, heparin, or any medicine that may affect your kidneys.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, anemia or blood clotting problems, diabetes, heart disease, atherosclerosis, a history of heart attack or stroke, idiopathic thrombocytopenic purpura (ITP), or protein problems such as paraproteinemia or hyperproteinemia.
-Tell your doctor if you have an allergy to corn or latex, you had a recent infection, or you have other problems with your immune system.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, anemia, blood clotting problems, diabetes, atherosclerosis, idiopathic thrombocytopenic purpura (ITP), protein problems (including paraproteinemia or hyperproteinemia), any infection, problems with your immune system, or a history of heart attack or stroke.
+Tell your doctor if you have an allergy to corn or latex or if you are having a surgery that requires inactivity for a long time.

 - This medicine may cause the following problems: